chappers/marl-offline-coordination/ALGO_NOTES.md

 In RLKit fashion, we've coupled the MAC (multi-agent controller) with the training code, as such the algorithms which use recurrency requires a different trainer AND replay buffer.
 This is okay for now, but probably needs to be documented.
 I don't think there is a sane way to change this, and is reflected in the design choices within RLlib.

+> Hypothesis: the performance differences of algorithms with different state information boils down to the representation of new information, (in the performance), not necessarily because the algorithms are superior.
+We can add additional information _without_ explicitly adding state space items like SEAC, through regularising the policies or networks with respect to other information to achieve similar gains.

 Paper Writing
 =============